-Then there are still many countries that do not recognise Israel as its own independent state, and the thorny issue of Palestine that is so convoluted and so confusing that I openly hold my hands up and admit I don’t have a strong enough grasp of the politics to fully understand what the hell is going on.
+Then there are still many countries that do not recognise Israel as its own independent state, the claims on both sides that Jerusalem is their capital, and the thorny issue of Palestine that is so convoluted and so confusing that I openly hold my hands up and admit I don’t have a strong enough grasp of the politics to fully understand what the hell is going on.
 Hell, even the US doesn’t recognise parts of Israel as being Israel!
 I know the Golan heights borders Syria and puts on a light show of Jericho surface to surface missiles from time to time but you can’t just denounce an entire section of the country … oh, wait.

 Let’s face it, the Israel and Palestine issue is an ongoing one and is not going to be sorted out any time soon.

 So before I flew out to Israel I was bombarded with the usual ‘it’s not safe to travel there’ nonsense.
 I’ve heard it all before of course.
-I’ve travelled to some of the worlds supposedly most dangerous countries and spent a lot of time in the middle east so I’m used to my mother freaking out and acting as if I’m happily skipping off to join in an actual one man firefight.
+I’ve travelled to some of the worlds supposedly most dangerous countries and spent a lot of time in the middle east so I’m used to my mother freaking out and acting as if I’m happily skipping off to join in an actual one man firefight that would put Rambo to shame.
 I’m used to friends and acquaintances finding out where I am going and passing judgement on me ranging from ‘I’m so brave’ to ‘I’m totally off my nut and should be sectioned for my own safety’.

 And as usual they are all wrong.